ethersphere/bee-docs/docs/bee/working-with-bee/cashing-out.md

 ## Cashing out Cheques (SWAP)

-As your Bee forwards and serves chunks to its peers, it is rewarded in BZZ in the form of cheques.
+As your Bee forwards and serves chunks to its peers, it is rewarded in xBZZ in the form of cheques.
 Once these cheques accumulate sufficient value, you may _cash them out_ using Bee's API.
 This process transfers money from your peer's chequebooks into your own, which you can then withdraw to your wallet to do with as you please!